HiddenRealm/AWS_Nginx_Server/README.md

 # Possible Improvements:
   As this was just requesting a simple EC2 that loads up an Nginx Server, I didn't want to add a whole load of other services to it as
-  I would be uploading more then one template, some of the services aren't part of the AWS free mode & Some might just be unnesscary depending other services you use.
+  I would be uploading more then one template, some of the services aren't part of the AWS free tier & Some might just be unnesscary depending other services you use.
   However I thought it best to atleast include some thoughts that come to mind when I was creating this

   ### Nginx Server